 Over half of all working Americans, including those who make between $50,000 and $100,000 a year, live paycheck to paycheck.

 If you need a couple of extra hundred dollars before you get paid and are thinking about taking out a cash advance, here are 10 of the best apps right now.

 With millions of people struggling to keep up with their bills, going into debt isn’t exactly uncommon.
 That’s why many people consider short-term options like installment or payday loans to keep afloat financially.

 But as technology continues to evolve and many financial services become digital, these high-interest, short-term loans aren’t the only solution to financial hardship.
 Instead, cash advance apps serve as a temporary, immediate financial solution for those who need a little extra help keeping up with the bills.

-If you’ve found yourself in a tight spot financially, here are the 8 best cash advance apps on the market right now.
+If you’ve found yourself in a tight spot financially, here are some of your best options right now.